-Direct assistance to local PD chairs across the province is provided in a wide variety of areas: providing current updates to PD resources and offerings, developing needs assessments, refining district programs, planning and developing school-based programs, and coordinating district and PD committee activities.
-PD facilitators are assigned to each PD region to assist Association PD staff in liaising with local PD chairs.
-Requests for assistance for your district or school PD committee should be directed to the staff officer assigned to your region.
-Teachers interested in becoming a PD facilitator should send a letter of interest, a resumé detailing PD experience and references to Monique Gravel at monique.gravel@ata.ab.ca.
+Direct assistance to local PD chairs across the province is provided in a wide variety of areas: providing current updates to PD resources and offerings, developing needs assessments, planning and developing school-based programs, and coordinating jurisdiction and PD committee activities.
+PD facilitators assist Association PD staff in liaising with local PD chairs.
+Requests for assistance for PD committees should be directed to the staff officer assigned.